Mikanbu/VLCMediaLibraryKit/README.md

 For now this version is available either using CocoaPods or manual installation.

-### CocoaPods

-`pod 'MediaLibraryKit-unstable', :git => 'git://github.com/TheHungryBu/MediaLibraryKit.git', :branch => 'unstable'`

 ### Manually

-`git clone git@github.com:TheHungryBu/MediaLibraryKit.git`
+`git clone git@github.com:TheHungryBu/VLCMediaLibraryKit.git`

 ## Building

-A build script named `buildMediaLibraryKit.sh` is available on the repository.
+A build script named `buildVLCMediaLibraryKit.sh` is available on the repository.

 **Usage:**